Have you claimed your free £10 bet from Sky Bet, no strings attached and no deposit required? click here to claim yours today!

 Course Overview.
-At 7,400 yards the course has historically favoured longer hitters when conditions are tranquil; wayward drives aren't punished as severely as other courses on the European Tour circuit with relatively thin rough, particularly compared to last week in Abu Dhabi, allowing the bombers to attack more freely.
-However the exposed track is particularly susceptible to wind and even the most tranquil of forecasts in the region can still result in a fair breeze blowing over the track at times, which brings the more controlled ball-strikers into the mix.
-This week's forecast though is for one of wind throughout so any advantage the longer hitters had may well be lost here this time around.
+At 7,400 yards the course has historically favoured longer hitters when conditions are tranquil; wayward drives aren't punished as severely as other courses on the European Tour circuit with relatively thin rough, allowing the bombers to attack more freely.
+However the exposed layout is particularly susceptible to wind and even the most tranquil of forecasts in the region can still result in a fair breeze blowing over the track at times, which brings the more controlled ball-strikers into the mix.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 DraftKings Predictor Model: For those of you who play DraftKings there's now a dedicated predictor model available here.